 Current Innovation Projects Lead by our Students

 At WGU students are encouraged to be innovative in their thinking.
 Projects are carried out each year as part of the curriculum.
-Below are examples of the excellent projects and research that are scheduled for 2018/19 and completed projects of previous years that our students have developed or been involved with.
+Below are examples of some of the excellent projects and research that are in process.

 For further information on any of these projects (and a lot more) or if you would like a student to research a problem/ solution for you please contact Dave Sprake email@example.com

 Research into the latest energy storage technology - Research into the latest energy storage technology.
 Energy storage is a dynamic field with new products, ideas and improvements in performance being put forward on an almost weekly basis.
 This project looks into the future and analyses the most promising areas and likely technologies of significant interest.
 It also looks at the price threshold energy storage barriers that need to be achieved in order to make energy storage viable mainstream.

 How the energy market works and how it will work in a renewable energy future - The whole way the UK energy market has been formulated is a very complex mix of schemes, markets and policies.
 This fragmented, mishmash of schemes and measures, multiple separate businesses and interests although well-meaning seems to be a fix to try to make an inadequate system in need of investment and rapid change “get by” with the illusion of competitiveness.
 This “could” be a relatively simple system which has been turned into a monster.
 This research looks into how the input of large amounts of variable and sometimes unpredictable renewable energy will have on the business of energy and how it can be structured fairly for the benefit of all.

 Hydro turbine low flow CFD modelling - Here we designed a hydro turbine and simulated water flowing through it with the aide of Computational Fluid Dynamics.
 The power output and any problems can be analysed inside a computer without any actual physical experimentation.